anonymous-x1/AutoWeakS/README.md

 # AutoWeakS
-Dataset and code forRecommending Courses in MOOCs for Jobs: An Auto Weak Supervision Approach
+Dataset and code for Recommending Courses in MOOCs for Jobs: An Auto Weak Supervision Approach